 Last weekend we stopped by the Nars store on Melrose to give the lip colors a whirl.
-(Plus, C was convinced the fuchsia Jardin des Plantes jumbo pencil would be the answer to all her current and future problems.
-She ended up taking home Palais Royal instead, sold by the insolent berry stain it left on her lips.)
+I ended up taking home Palais Royal, sold by the pouty berry stain it left on my lips.

 Here at the Horticult, we were excited to see something popular and cool (like makeup) collide with a nerdish and semiprivate obsession (like the idiosyncrasies of a 400-year-old garden halfway around the world).
 We also wondered: Why fuchsia for Parisian allées?
 Why cognac for a Dutch palace?
 So we paired each swatch with its botanical namesake, and hashed it all out.
 Explore the results below!